 GOAL LU-U 2: Provide for an orderly, phased transition from rural to urban uses within the Urban Growth Area.

-POLICIES: LU-U 2.1 Mutually enact an Utilize and periodically review the Master Interlocal Agreement for GMA Implementation in Yakima County with each city and town to coordinate City/County policy for the transition of unincorporated UGA lands to urban use with cities, agencies and other entities vested with responsibility to provide or oversee delivery of urban services in the following areas: 1.
+POLICIES: LU-U 2.1 Utilize and periodically review the Master Interlocal Agreement for GMA Implementation in Yakima County with each city and town to coordinate City/County policy for the transition of unincorporated UGA lands to urban use with cities, agencies and other entities vested with responsibility to provide or oversee delivery of urban services in the following areas: 1.
 Land uses and subdivision planning; 2.
 Common development standards; 3.
 Urban services delivery/ infrastructure financing; 4.
 Urban service boundary amendment criteria; 5.
-Urban growth area amendment criteria;

-6. Focused Public Investment Areas; 7.
+Urban growth area amendment criteria; 6.
+Focused Public Investment Areas; 7.
 Common glossary of terms.
 LU-U 2.2 Designate and prioritize Focused Public Investment Areas both inside and outside the urban service area to facilitate coordinated and collaborative public infrastructure investment.
 LU-U 2.3 Through land use controls, prevent conversion of land in urban growth areas to uses/densities that cannot be urbanized by: 1.
 Requiring cluster development where it is clear that urban services are not immediately available and when it is feasible to approve interim community water and/or sewer systems.
 Urban Cluster Development: Phase One Interim Systems.
 (LU-U 2.3, #1) 2.
 Requiring connection to public water and sewer systems where available, including interim systems or facilities where feasible.
 Urban Development: Phase Two Buildout, Public Water and Sewer.
 (LU-U 2.3, #2) 3.
 Providing a conversion plan identifying how the balance of the property could urbanize when all services are available.

-(Amended 12/98) LU-U 2.4 Consider approving urban development outside of urban service areas and Focused Public Investment Areas when provisions have been made for: 1.
+LU-U 2.4 Consider approving urban development outside of urban service areas and Focused Public Investment Areas when provisions have been made for: 1.
 Acceptable standard streets, and 2.
-Water and sewer service, including an operation/ maintenance fund for those interim systems which are beyond typical ratepayer services (such as an interim sewerage lift station where gravity feed trunk service is not immediately available but a lift station could result in connection to the waste water system).
+Water and sewer service, including an operation/ maintenance fund for those interim systems which are beyond typical ratepayer services (such as an interim sewerage lift station).
 LU-U 2.5 Ensure that the costs of extending urban governmental services in advance of the service providers' adopted Capital Facilities Plan and Focused Public Investment Areas scheduling is paid by applicant, with provision for capital cost recovery, where appropriate ("latecomers agreements").
 LU-U 2.6 Encourage full urban standards for developments within the Urban Growth Area, meeting the County's minimum urban standards or the respective city's standards, whichever is preferred.
-Provide a procedure for deferral of some improvements outside the Capital Facilities Plan and Focused Public Investment Areas.
 Improvements must be installed in accordance with approved plans.
-LU-U 2.7 Review current interlocal planning and service agreements and restructure governmental and financing mechanisms as needed to ensure timely, scheduled access to urban governmental services.
-Land within unincorporated portions of the Urban Growth Areas shall continue to be under County jurisdiction until such time as annexation to a city occurs or an area incorporates.
-While citizens of these areas may receive certain urban services from a city, or may ultimately become residents of a city, the interests of these residents will continue to be represented by the County in matters related to growth and development within the Urban Growth Areas.
-LU-U 2.8 Land within unincorporated portions of the Urban Growth Areas shall continue to be under County jurisdiction until such time as annexation to a city occurs or an area incorporates.
+LU-U 2.7 Land within unincorporated portions of the Urban Growth Areas shall continue to be under County jurisdiction until such time as annexation to a city occurs or an area incorporates.
 While citizens of these areas may receive certain urban services from a city, or may ultimately become residents of a city, the interests of these residents will continue to be represented by the County in matters related to growth and development within the Urban Growth Areas.